aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/aspose-cells-gridweb/working-with-gridweb-rows-and-columns/working-with-rows-and-columns-gridweb/_index.md

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "examples-rowsandcolumns-CustomizingRowHeader-CustomizingRowHeader.jsp" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "examples-rowsandcolumns-CustomizingRowHeader-CustomizingRowHeader.jsp" >}}
 ### **Customizing Column Header**
 To customize the header or caption of a column: